vkarani/project-four/README.md

 <http://p4.digitalwebapplications.com>

 ## Description
-My Project #4 provides
+My Project #4 provides  a way for different users to login and share comments and itineraries when visiting a large, Well known city.
+Users can
+- sign up
+- comment on various destinations
--
+- create itineraries
--
+- add friends and
--
+- view their friends itineraries

 ## Demo
-Will present Demo in my section on ???
+Jing

 ## Details for teaching team
-- No login required. ???
-TODO
+- login as user1@email.com.
+You can also create your own users.
 - Validated css and html on http://validator.w3.org/  ???
 TODO
 - Already had link to p3 in p1, but fixed a broken link. ???
 TODO